JurrivhLeon/GPT-ImageCaptioner/README.md

 conda activate gptcap
 ```

-You also need to install the COCO API to load the data.
-Please refer to <https://github.com/cocodataset/cocoapi> for details.
+Then you need to install some necessary libraries.
 ```
 pip install -r requirements.txt
 ```
+You also need to install the COCO API to load the data.
+Please refer to <https://github.com/cocodataset/cocoapi> for details.

 ## Dataset
 Please download the MSCOCO 2014 dataset (images and annotations) to directory ```./data```.
 MSCOCO dataset is pubilcly accessible via <https://cocodataset.org/#download>.
 Make sure your files are organized as below.